oliveiracle/secondproject-the-word-of-god/README.md

 3. Alternative Path: A secondary, less prominent link ("Or get a random verse") offers a direct alternative for users who don't wish to follow the main flow.

 4. Fixed Share Component: A fixed footer remains visible at the bottom of the screen.
 It contains social media share buttons, providing a constant but unobtrusive encouragement for users to share the site with others.

+5. Persistent Share Footer: The fixed footer with the share buttons for Facebook, X (Twitter), and WhatsApp remains visible at the bottom of the screen.
+This ensures that the option to share the site is always available, even as the user navigates through the main flow.

 This initial screen is designed to be a peaceful entry point, leading the user seamlessly to the next step while also facilitating the site's organic growth through sharing.